pavonine-01/cyber-blog/content/post/Post6.md

 ## What is the log4j incident?

-Apache log4j is an open-source logging framework used with the java programming language.
+Apache log4j is an open-source logging framework used with the programming languages.
 It is a popular framework widely used across various industries, from video games such as Minecraft to hospital equipment and other programs.

 Researchers from Alibaba Cloud Security Team discovered a vulnerability in the framework and reported it to Apache on the 24th of November 2021.
 The vulnerability was then released through a Twitter post to the world on the 9th of December 2021.